 2) What makes you different from other photographers?

 There are thousands of wedding photographers out there.
 Some are genuine artists with unique visions; some simply follow the latest trends.
-If you want your wedding photos to be unique, you need to hire someone who not only shares this ambition, but also has the creative capacity to back it up.
+If you want unique wedding photos, you need to hire someone who can think outside the box and deliver.

 3) What kind of equipment do you use?
 Do you have backup equipment?

 Digital cameras and lenses range in price from a couple hundred dollars to several thousand dollars each.
 I could write an entire book about the differences between consumer-level and professional gear, but I don’t want to nerd out on you too much here.
 What you need to consider is this: does the photographer’s equipment justify the prices he or she is charging?
-Of course, you also have to take experience into account (see #1 above), but equipment is almost as important.
+Of course, you also have to take experience into account (see #1 above), but equipment important as well.

 What about lighting?
-Does the photographer bring off-camera lights or does she just shoot ambient?
+Does the photographer bring off-camera lights or does she just shoot ambient light?
 How does she handle low-light situations?

 Finally, does she bring backup equipment?
 Today’s cameras are basically small computers, and we all know how fickle computers can be.
 Will she be able to roll with the punches in the event of an equipment failure?
 Also, extra batteries, extra memory cards, hard drives for backing up your photos, editing software like Photoshop and Lightroom.
 There are many considerations here.